The Bankrate promise

 The short answer is yes.
 While you can bring your real estate agent along, you don’t need to have one with you to attend an open house.
 This makes it easier for you to see homes up close and at your own pace, without any sales pressure.

 “It can be helpful to go to an open house, even if you’ve already seen the home with your agent,” says Brendon DeSimone, branch manager and associate real estate broker at Houlihan Lawrence in Bedford, New York.
 “It’s a chance to go back on your own and go through it again.
 And, you can see what the neighborhood is like on a weekend.”

 What to do at an open house

 Visiting an open house is one of the most enjoyable, low-pressure parts of house hunting.
 This is your chance to get a hands-on education on what homes in a particular neighborhood and price range might look like.
-Here are tips on what to do once you’re there:
+Here are a few tips on what to do once you’re there:

 - Make a day of it.
 The more homes you can see, the more confident you’ll feel when you finally do walk through the doors of “the one.”

 - Take your time.
 Look past the home’s cosmetic appearance and think about its structure and condition.
 Consider how it compares with other homes you’ve seen.